sebastianstarke/AI4Animation/README.md

 Paper: http://theorangeduck.com/media/uploads/other_stuff/phasefunction.pdf

-A demo in Unity3D using the original weights is contained in the Assets/Demo/SIGGRAPH_2017 folder.
+A demo in Unity3D using the original weights for terrain-adaptive locomotion is contained in the Assets/Demo/SIGGRAPH_2017/Original folder.
+Another demo on flat ground using the Adam character is contained in the Assets/Demo/SIGGRAPH_2017/Adam folder.
+In order to run them, you need to download the neural network weights from the link provided in the Link.txt file, extract them into the /NN folder, and store the parameters via the custom inspector button.
 <img src ="https://github.com/sebastianstarke/AI4Animation/blob/master/images/SIGGRAPH_2017/Demo.png" width="100%">

 Motion Capture